On March 24, 2022, the Zillow Q1 2022 Home Price Expectations Survey results were released. This survey is done on a quarterly basis.

 As one can see from the above chart, the average expectation is that the residential real estate market, as depicted by the U.S. Zillow Home Value Index, will continually climb.

-The detail of the Q1 2021 Home Price Expectations Survey is interesting.
-Of the 100+ survey respondents, none (of the displayed responses) forecasts a cumulative price decrease through 2025.
+The detail of the Q1 2022 Home Price Expectations Survey is interesting.
+Of the 109 survey respondents, only four (of the displayed responses) forecasts a cumulative price decrease through 2026.

 For a variety of reasons, I continue to believe that these forecasts will prove far too optimistic in hindsight.

 I have written extensively about the residential real estate situation.
 For a variety of reasons, it is exceedingly complex.
 While many people continue to have an optimistic view regarding future residential real estate prices, in my opinion such a view is unsupported on an “all things considered” basis.
-Furthermore, from these price levels there exists outsized potential for a price decline of severe magnitude, unfortunately.
+Residential real estate is an exceedingly large asset bubble.
+As such, from these price levels there exists potential for a price decline of outsized magnitude.

 The Special Note summarizes my overall thoughts about our economic situation